That’s how may hours of video are watched on Facebook every day.

 Video viewing: Identifying a time threshold

-One of the basic metrics when it comes to engagement is quarterly tracking.
+A basic metric of video engagement is quarterly tracking.
 The chart showcasing the percentage of viewers who make it to 25%, 50%, 75%, and 100% marks reflect on how engaging your video is.
 Keep in mind that fewer people are likely to reach the 100% mark than reach the 25% mark.
 That’s completely normal, especially if your videos tend to be longer.

 In other words, it’s nearly impossible to get 100% viewer retention.
 Don’t waste resources and times trying to pursue that target.

-Once compiled, you can then use this data to create a report for each video to better understand which videos have better retention rates.
+Once compiled, you can then use this data to create a report for each video to better understand which videos generate higher retention rates.
 It’s then possible to deduce which content and subjects are more engaging towards your target audience.

 Better yet, if your videos are broken down into more specific categories, you can study each one of them individually and find out which content interests your users the most.
 If any ads appear at any point of the video, you can also use their completion rates to measure the effectiveness of your video.